inet-framework/inet-showcases/visualizer/transportconnection/doc/index.rst

    :align: center

-To visualize the connections that use port 22 at the server, the ``destinationPortFilter`` should be set to 22.
+To visualize the connections that use port 22 at the server, the :par:`destinationPortFilter` should be set to 22.
 The network will look like this:

 .. figure:: port22.png